DMARC is easy!

 We’ve seen that there’s some truth behind each of these pronouncements.
 Given the range of situations and potential solutions outlined in even this article, it shouldn’t be too surprising to hear that there isn’t a simple answer to all of them.
 Except to say that too often organizations take email for granted, and that may illuminate the way forward for any of these situations.

 Email Authentication is Really About Execution and Operations

 You may be stunned to learn that email is often not the top priority of any given organization.
 Email notifications are not the primary function of the sexy new mobile application.
-Central IT infrastructure is not seen as contributing to the bottom line, and so is not exactly showered with resources – or even badly needed updates.
-Email has been around for so long, and its imminent death at the hands of the latest hot application so frequently announced, that often organizations simply don’t bother to invest in getting messaging operations right.
+Central IT infrastructure is not seen as contributing to the bottom line, and so is not exactly showered with resources.
+Email has been around for so long.
+It is imminent death at the hands of the latest hot application so frequently announced.
+Often organizations simply don’t bother to invest in getting messaging operations right.

 But execution is what brings home the win.
-You have to be on top of how your organization uses email in order to make best use of DMARC, or any aspect of email authentication.
-It requires an investment in talent and resources, and you need to have good processes in place to keep it running properly or those investments will have to be repeated.
+You have to be on top of how your organization uses email in order to make best use of DMARC.
+It requires an investment in talent and resources, and you need to have good processes in place to keep it running properly.
 And if you can’t convince your stakeholders, partners, and vendors to get with the program, you’ll never be able to deploy a strong DMARC policy.